pytorch/pytorch/docs/source/storage.rst

 A :class:`torch._TypedStorage` is a contiguous, one-dimensional array of elements of a particular :class:`torch.dtype`.
-It can be given any :class:`torch.dtype`, and the internal data will be interpretted appropriately.
+It can be given any :class:`torch.dtype`, and the internal data will be interpreted appropriately.

 Every strided :class:`torch.Tensor` contains a :class:`torch._TypedStorage`,
 which stores all of the data that the :class:`torch.Tensor` views.